Heaters Heaters — Pool Heating in Orlando October - Do You Need It?

 Guest Comfort

 Many Orlando residents host guests during October's pleasant weather.
-Unheated pool water at 70-75°F can quickly end a pool party, especially for children or guests from warmer climates who expect Florida pools to be comfortably warm.
+Unheated pool water in the mid-70s on a cool day can cut a pool party short, especially for children or guests from warmer climates who expect Florida pools to be comfortably warm.

 Heating Options for Orlando October Weather